Silicone was originally created as an insulator

 Silicone on Smoke Cartel

-Keep checking back to smokecartel.com for more silicone products to enhance your sesh!
+Keep checking back at smokecartel.com for more silicone products to enhance your sesh!